 I am a political methodologist that studies American political institutions.
 My work exists at the intersection of formal models of political behavior, statistical modelling, and legislative behavior.
 My work in this area received the John T. Williams Dissertation Prize in 2018 from the Society for Political Methodology (for the best dissertation proposal in the area of political methodology).
+In Fall 2020, I will be joining Emory University's Department of Quantitative Theory and Methods as a Visiting Assistant Professor.

 My research in political methodology focuses on machine learning, Bayesian statistics, and nonparametric statistical models.
 In particular, I explore estimation strategies for latent variable models and propose a number of Bayesian nonparametric methods that solve problems related to measurement in the social sciences, such as dimensionality, complex dependence structures in latent variables, and hierarchical clustering within latent constructs.